lcpilling/lukesRlib/README.md

 ### get_assoc()

-`get_assoc()`  (phonetically: "get-a-sock") is designed for each PheWAS.
+`get_assoc()`  (phonetically: "get-a-sock") is designed for easy PheWASing.
 I.e., to easily get tidy model output for a categorical or continuous exposure, including sample size (and N cases if logistic), outcome, and model info.
 Make quick loops for PheWAS (multiples exposures on an outcome, or single exposure on multiple outcomes) easy and tidy.

 For all exposures, it gets the N. For categorical exposures, the N is split by group, and a row is included for the reference category.
 See the [`get_assoc()` Wiki page](https://github.com/lukepilling/lukesRlib/wiki/get_assoc()) page for details